xullnn/ls_pull_over_push/225/answers.md

 var joe = new Man();
 ```

 - in case 1, `type` and `walk` are both defined for every instance, this means every newly created (by `new Man()`) instance has there own copy of `type` and `walk` value.
-Because `Man` function is funcitoning as a constructor which is used to instantiate new object.
+Because `Man` function is functioning as a constructor which is used to instantiate new object.
 So every time new instance gets created, `type` and `walk` write to the new instance.
   - if we create many instance of `Man`, there will be much duplication of `type`(String type) and `walk`(function).
 - in case 2, `type` is defined on `Man.prototype` which is also the 'prototype' of every instance
-  - so this `type` will become a state shared across all instances, means there is only one copy of the value, if the value of `Man.prototype.type` changed, this will reflect on all instances either.
+  - so this `type` will become a state shared across all instances(as well as all 'subclasses' instances), means there is only one copy of the value, if the value of `Man.prototype.type` changed, this will reflect on all instances either.
   - `Man.walk` is defined as a function.
     - First `Man` in fact is a function, now we add a property `walk` to it, which is a function
     - a constructor's custom property is not accessible to its instances, so if we want to invoke this `walk` function, we have to do `Man.walk()`
+    - this `walk` function will not be 'passed' by syntax like `new Man()`

 What is the return value of the code below?